What is psoriatic arthritis?

 Psoriatic arthritis treatment

-There are many different psoriatic arthritis treatment options your PsA specialist may discuss with you.
+There are many different psoriatic arthritis treatment options your doctor may discuss with you.
 Treatment options for psoriatic arthritis may include topical medications, non-steroidal anti-inflammatory drugs (NSAIDs), corticosteroids, disease-modifying anti-rheumatic drugs (DMARDs), biologic treatments, and medications called oral small molecules.
-In addition to these medications, your PsA specialist may also discuss non-pharmacologic management options such as lifestyle changes and physical and occupational therapies.
+In addition to these medications, your doctor may also discuss non-pharmacologic management options such as lifestyle changes and physical and occupational therapies.

-Talk to your PsA specialist to learn more about psoriatic arthritis treatment options.
+Talk to your doctor to learn more about psoriatic arthritis treatment options.

 Quick Poll

-Have you been diagnosed with PsA, Ps, or neither?
+Have you been diagnosed with PsA, Ps, both, or neither?
 Select one.

 Since you selected PsA, you might want to learn more about PsA inflammation and disease progression.